aramanamu/Fog/README.md

 ### Speed, Magnitude, Period, Period Offset
 Speed; how quickly the waves move/oscillate.

 Magnitude; Amplitude.

 Period; Wavelength.

 Period Offset; sin(Time) is used as the main animating input.
 Period offset is added to this so instead of the function going positive to negative, it will vary relative to Period Offset.
-The effect is a standing wave-like pattern through the shades of grey in the image.
+The effect is a standing wave-like pattern.
 It is a similar effect to lowering the period but not exactly the same.
+More like altering the period and magnitude simultaneously?
+I think of it like a fine tuning control.

 TL;DR How the distortion works is, a 2D sine function is used to distort the UV that the main texture will use.
 To any given position on that UV, we also add the value of the distortion texture.
-This just adds some variation so that it is not perfectly smooth sine waves everywhere.
+This adds variation so that it is not perfect, smooth, identical sine waves everywhere.

 ## Distortion Transforms
 ### Rotation Speed
 Rotation speed for the distortion.

 ### Translation toggle, X Speed, Y Speed
-The toggle enables translation of the textures for a drifting motion.
+The toggle enables translation of the texture.
 Currently, the shader does not allow translating the distortion relative to the main texture.

 ### Apply Fog Before Main Texture